MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-ide.md

 ## Manage your source code and collaborate with others

 You can manage your source code in Git repos hosted by any provider, including GitHub.
 Or use [Visual Studio Team Services (VSTS)](/vsts/index) to manage code alongside bugs and work items for your whole project.
-See [Get Started with Git and Team Services (VSTS)](/vsts/git/gitquickstart?tabs=visual-studio) to learn more about managing Git repos in Visual Studio using Team Explorer.
+See [Get started with Git and Team Services (VSTS)](/vsts/git/gitquickstart?tabs=visual-studio) to learn more about managing Git repos in Visual Studio using Team Explorer.
 Visual Studio also has other built-in source control features.
-To learn more about them, see [New Git Features in Visual Studio 2017 (blog)](https://blogs.msdn.microsoft.com/visualstudioalm/2017/03/06/new-git-features-in-visual-studio-2017/).
+To learn more about them, see [New Git features in Visual Studio 2017 (blog)](https://blogs.msdn.microsoft.com/visualstudioalm/2017/03/06/new-git-features-in-visual-studio-2017/).

 Visual Studio Team Services is a cloud-based service for hosting software projects and enabling collaboration in teams.
 VSTS supports both Git and Team Foundation Source Control systems, as well as Scrum, CMMI and Agile development methodologies.
 Team Foundation Version Control (TFVC) uses a single, centralized server repository to track and version files.
 Local changes are always checked in to the central server where other developers can get the latest changes.

 Team Foundation Server (TFS) is the application lifecycle management hub for Visual Studio.
 It enables everyone involved with the development process to participate using a single solution.
 TFS is useful for managing heterogeneous teams and projects, too.

 If you have a Visual Studio Team Services account or a Team Foundation Server on your network, you connect to it through the **Team Explorer** window in Visual Studio.
 From this window you can check code into or out of source control, manage work items, start builds, and access team rooms and workspaces.
-You can open Team Explorer from the **Quick Launch** box, or on the main menu from **View** > **Team Explorer** or from **Team** > **Manage Connections**.
+You can open **Team Explorer** from the **Quick Launch** box, or on the main menu from **View** > **Team Explorer** or from **Team** > **Manage Connections**.

 The following image shows the **Team Explorer** window for a solution that is hosted in VSTS.